Expertcoderz/EC-Autoclicker/README.md

 # EC Autoclicker

-The EC (Expertcoderz) Autoclicker is an open source, advanced GUI autoclicking utility for Windows, written fully in [AutoHotkey](https://www.autohotkey.com/) v2.
-It aims to provide a large variety of configurability and functionality never before seen in other popular autoclicking tools.
+The EC (Expertcoderz) Autoclicker is an open source, advanced autoclicking utility for Windows, written fully in [AutoHotkey](https://www.autohotkey.com/) v2.
+It aims to provide a large variety of configurability and functionality never before seen in other general-purpose autoclicking tools.

 ![image](https://user-images.githubusercontent.com/81153405/197357672-2907060d-9ce3-4f93-8696-6078b48f4720.png)